 ambient_illuminance specifies the environmental illluminance of the ambient viewing environment in units of 0.0001 lux. ambient_illuminance shall not be equal to 0.

-ambient_light_x and ambient_light_y specify the normalized x and y chromaticity coordinates, respectively, of the environmental ambient light in the nominal viewing environment in normalized increments of 0.00002, according to the CIE 1931 definition of x and y as specified in ISO 11664-1 (see also ISO 11664-3 and CIE 15).
+ambient_light_x and ambient_light_y specify the normalized x and y chromaticity coordinates, respectively, of the environmental ambient light in the nominal viewing environment, according to the CIE 1931 definition of x and y as specified in ISO 11664-1 (see also ISO 11664-3 and CIE 15), in normalized increments of 0.00002.
 The values of ambient_light_x and ambient_light_y shall be in the range of 0 to 50 000.

 NOTE – For example, the conditions identified in Rec.
 ITU-R BT.2035 can be expressed using ambient_illuminance equal to 100 000 with background chromaticity indicating D65 (ambient_light_x equal to 15 635, ambient_light_y equal to 16 450), or optionally in some regions, background chromaticity indicating D93 (ambient_light_x equal to 14 155, ambient_light_y equal to 14 855).